-This topic provides an overview of the Dashboard function in RDS for MySQL, including how to view and compare performance trends, customize monitoring dashboards, detect exceptions, and view the instance topology.
+This topic provides an overview of the Dashboard function in RDS MySQL, including how to view and compare performance trends, customize monitoring dashboards, detect exceptions, and view the instance topology.

 The MySQL version and RDS edition are as follows: